triunex/triunex/README.md

 ## Nelieo AIRU: AI Research Unit

-Leading the development of **Nelieo's AI Research Unit (AIRU)** where we're pushing the boundaries of artificial intelligence:
+Leading the development of **Nelieo's Advanced Intelligence Research Unit (AIRU)** where we're pushing the boundaries of artificial intelligence:

 - **Architecting multi-agent systems** that coordinate seamlessly
 - **Designing cognitive architectures** inspired by neuroscience and computational theory